SitecorePowerShell/Console/Documentation/Markdown/appendix/commands/Send-File.md

 ### -Item&nbsp; &lt;Item&gt;

-The item to be processed.
+The item to be downloaded.

 <table>
     <thead></thead>